shell845/awesome-museum/Data_Dictionary.md

 	```

-## Staing, fact and dimension tables
+## Staging, fact and dimension tables

 This project has following tables: